InCLow-LM/InCLow-LM.github.io/README.md

+# InCLow Homepage

+Welcome to InCLow homepage.
+Below is the instructions about how to modify your own profile.

+## How to edit your profile:

+Go to `content`-`authors`, if your name is not there, please create a new folder and place `_index.md` and `avatar.jpg` (your photo).
+Your personal informations are written in the former where you can change your descriptions by yourself!

-# How to update publications:
+## How to update publications:

-Copy and paste the **bibtex** into publications.bib (**remember to add comma!**) and commit.
-Don't do other operations and it will appear on the InCLow homepage.
+Find your awesome works not on the websit?
+Simply copy and paste their **bibtex** into publications.bib (**remember to add comma!**) and save it.
+Then it will appear on the InCLow homepage automatically!

-For more questions, please contact the homepage administrator.
+## Updates in News and Joining Information:

+- Have new achievements?
+Annouce your news at `content`-`post`!
+Detailed instructions are described in the example `index.md` files.

+- New position opening?
+Update the information in `content`-`join`-`index.md`.

+## Modify websit structure

+- All files about websit structure are stored under `config/_default`.